plone/Products.TinyMCE/docs/source/develop.rst

 .. note ::

-        Exclude list is based on HTML files which Zope TAL interpreter cannot can properly: it gives NestingErrors becase it tries to scan HTML tags inside Javascript strings.
+        Exclude list is based on HTML files which Zope TAL interpreter cannot scan properly: it gives NestingErrors becase it tries to scan HTML tags inside Javascript strings.
         You may need update this list based on TinyMCE release.